hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/percent-encoding.md

-When writing code to use date filters in request URLs, you must always percent-encoding.
+When writing code to use date filters in request URLs, you must always use percent-encoding.
 This is because some common characters used in dates and timestamps are not allowed to be used in URLs.

 If you do not use percent-encoding you will get a 400 Bad Request as a default response.

 For example:
  - the timestamp `2021-06-21T09:00+00:00` should be encoded as `2021-06-21T09%3A00%2B00%3A00`

 When formatting query parameters into the request URL for date and time filtering functionality, you must only use the date and time format as specified in [Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#common-data-types).
-You’ll then be using the common ISO 8601 standard `2021-06-21T09:00+00:00` that is compatible with our CTC API.
+You’ll then be using the common ISO 8601 standard `2021-06-21T09:00+00:00` that is compatible with our CTC Traders API.

 Here are more examples in different programming languages: